Table Of Contents

 How to get there?

-To get to Phong Nha or Dong Hoi from these cities, if you love adventurous trips, you can rent a scooter with helmets.
-If not, the best way is to book a private car transfer with an English-speaking driver.
-Along the way from Hue to Phong Nha, Da Nang to DMZ; Hoi An to Dong Hoi, you always can stop to visit La Vang Holy Land; Vinh Moc Tunnels, Hien Luong Bridge, Ben Hai River.
+To get to Phong Nha or Dong Hoi from these cities, if you love adventurous trips, you can rent a scooter with a helmet.
+If not, the best way is to book Vietnam DMZ Tour or a private car transfer with an English-speaking driver.
+Along the way from Hue to Phong Nha, Da Nang to DMZ, or Hoi An to Dong Hoi private car, you always can stop to visit La Vang Holy Land; Vinh Moc Tunnels, Hien Luong Bridge, and Ben Hai River.

 Moreover, you can choose the bus transfers, Hue to Da Nang to Phong Nha/ Dong Hoi by train but you can not have a chance to admire these beautiful attractions.